 You can download the practice book from the button below.

 In this article, you have learned how to form a cash flow statement format in Excel.
 I hope from now on you can quickly create a cash flow statement in an Excel workbook.
 If you have better methods, questions, or feedback regarding this article, please don’t forget to share them in the comment box.

 - How to Prepare Daily Cash Flow Statement Format in Excel

-- Apply Discounted Cash Flow Formula in Excel
+- Create Cash Flow Statement Format with Indirect Method in Excel